BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 ## Wrap up

 We are not done yet.
 But contiguous theory will bore you to death; rest will be continued later on.
-For now, let's just make a [dead-simple scientific calculator](/blog/sci-calc-1) with what we have learned so far.
+For now, let's build a [dead-simple scientific calculator](/blog/sci-calc-1) with what we have learned so far.